gridai/grid-docs/docs/features/runs/2_Analyzing Runs/3_artifacts.md

 and would like to retrieve the cloud storage location for the artifacts rather than download them, use the `grid artifacts --bucket_path <run or experiment>` command.

-It will display a table showing where each experiment stored its artifacts:
+That command will display a table showing where each experiment stored its artifacts:
 ```bash
 ➜ grid artifacts --bucket_path my-run-000
 ┏━━━━━━━━━━━━━━━━━┳━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━┓